 - Fresh lime juice

-After that, just add in 1 Tbsp of fresh lime juice and use a whisk or fork to combine.
-I like a super thick glaze for my scones, but if you want a thinner glaze just add more lime juice or even add 1-2 tsp of almond milk!
+After that, just add in 1 tablespoon of fresh lime juice and use a whisk or fork to combine.
+I like a super thick glaze for my scones, but if you want a thinner icing, just add more lime juice or even a little milk.

-Once you're done making this easy lime glaze, try making my grapefruit glaze on my Grapefruit Olive Oil Cake or cranberry glaze on my Gingerbread Scones next!
+Once you're done making this easy lime glaze, try making my grapefruit glaze on my Grapefruit Olive Oil Cake next!

-- Instead of blackberries, replace with any berry 1:1 to make vegan berry scones.
-That include blueberries, raspberries, strawberries, or even cranberries.
+Yes!
+Swap blackberries with any berry 1:1 to make vegan berry scones.
+That includes blueberries, raspberries, strawberries, and even cranberries.

 Yep!
-Simply use the same amount of frozen berries as fresh berries in this recipe.
+Use the same amount of frozen berries as fresh berries in this recipe.
+The scones may need an additional 2-3 minutes of baking time, but otherwise, the instructions remain the same.

 I really can't wait for you to try this delicious vegan blackberry recipe!
 Vegan Blackberry Lime Scones are on repeat in our house any time we can find fresh berries in season.
 Enjoy!